Nicholas Brown Jr.

-Nicholas Brown Jr. (April 4, 1769 – September 27, 1841) was an American businessman and philanthropist from Providence, Rhode Island, who was the namesake of Brown University.
+Nicholas Brown Jr. (April 4, 1769 – September 27, 1841) was an American businessman and philanthropist from Providence, Rhode Island, and the namesake of Brown University.

 Early life

-Nicholas Brown Jr. was the son of Rhoda Jenckes (1741–1783) and Nicholas Brown Sr. (1729–1791), a merchant and co-founder of Brown University (which was then called College of Rhode Island and Providence Plantations).
-He was the nephew of John Brown (1736–1803) and Moses Brown (1738–1836) and a descendant of the English colonist and Baptist minister Chad Brown (c.
+Brown was the son of Rhoda Jenckes (1741–1783) and Nicholas Brown Sr. (1729–1791), a merchant and co-founder of Brown University (which was then called College of Rhode Island and Providence Plantations).
+He was the nephew of John Brown (1736–1803) and Moses Brown (1738–1836) and a descendant of English colonist and Baptist minister Chad Brown (c.
 1600–1650), who co-founded Providence.
 His maternal grandfather was Daniel Jenckes (1701–1774), a judge from a prominent family.

 Career

 Both Nicholas Brown Jr. and his father were members of and large donors to the First Baptist Church in America.
-Nicholas Brown Jr. graduated from the College of Rhode Island and Providence Plantations in 1786.
-After the death of his father, Brown created the company of Brown & Ives with his future brother-in-law, Thomas Poynton Ives, and served in the state legislature as a Federalist.
+Brown Jr. graduated from the College of Rhode Island and Providence Plantations in 1786.
+After the death of his father, he created the company of Brown & Ives with his future brother-in-law Thomas Poynton Ives, and served in the state legislature as a Federalist.

-After inheriting his father's estate in 1791, Brown became such a great benefactor to the school that it was renamed Brown University for him in 1804 when he donated $5,000 to the college.
-His total gifts to the college totaled over $150,000.
-Brown also co-founded the Providence Athenaeum and was active in various Baptist and literary causes.
+After inheriting his father's estate in 1791, Brown became such a great benefactor to the school that it was renamed Brown University in 1804 when he donated $5,000 to the college.
+His total gifts to it were over $150,000.
+He also co-founded the Providence Athenaeum and was active in various Baptist and literary causes.
 He was elected a member of the American Antiquarian Society in 1813.

 Personal life

-He was married to Ann Carter (1770–1798), daughter of John Carter (1745–1814), a prominent printer in Providence.
-Together, they had:
+He was married twice; in 1791 to Ann Carter (1770–1798), daughter of John Carter (1745–1814), a prominent printer in Providence, and in 1801, to Mary Bowen Stelle (d.
+December, 1836), daughter of Benjamin Stelle, Esq.